tari-project/tari/applications/minotari_console_wallet/README.md

 - **send-one-sided**

-Send an amount of MinoTari to a public key or emoji id in a one-sided transaction.
+Send an amount of Minotari to a public key or emoji id in a one-sided transaction.

 `minotari_console_wallet --command send-one-sided <amount> <pubkey> <optional message>"`